Rosefalk/Toaster/README.md

 Javascript handles all program related and SCSS/precompiler handles layout.
 If you want to change layout then change it in the SCSS!
 Variables have been broken out for you :)

+Pop-up position, colors, fonts and so on can easily be configured.